aympere8/Qship/README.md

 It is a Spring module that provides the RAD (Rapid Application Development) feature to the Spring Framework.
 It is used to create a stand-alone Spring-based application that you can just run because it needs minimal Spring configuration.
 ![spring.img](img/sp.png)

+The main goal of Spring Boot is to reduce development, unit test, and integration test time.

+Provides Opinionated Development approach
+Avoids defining more Annotation Configuration
+Avoids writing lots of import statements
+Avoids XML Configuration.

 ## index
-the index page allows you to enter as a visitor or an admin. being a visitor only means you can view the truck data. other information is restricted to admin
+the index page , the first page or the entrance to qship, allows you to enter as a visitor or an admin. being a visitor only means you can view the truck data. other information is restricted to admin
 ![index.png](img/index.png)